 In this field, the maximum size used for scanning files can be determined.
-Move the scale to do so.
 You can also configure the action to perform if the file exceeds the authorized size.

 When manually defining a size limit for analyzed data, ensure that all values are coherent.
-The total memory space, represented by the scale, corresponds to a common space for all the resources reserved for the Antivirus service.
-If you define the size limit for analyzed data on SMTP as 100% of the total size, no other files can be analyzed at the same time.
+The total memory space corresponds to a common space for all the resources reserved for the Antivirus service.
+If you define the size limit for analyzed data on FTP as 100% of the total size, no other files can be analyzed at the same time.